FMIA—Patrick Mahomes Reflects on LIV Turnaround By Following Dad’s Advice: ‘It’s All About The Next Pitch’

 It’s always about the next pitch.

 As you read here last week, ‘Wasp’ (familiar name: 2-3 Jet Chip Wasp; name that Mahomes would call in the huddle: “Gun trey right, 3 Jets Chip Wasp Y Funnel”) called for three receivers to the left—Watkins, Hill and Kelce.
-Kelce, tightest to the formation, would run a deep slant to the right, Hill a deep post-corner to the left, and Watkins a 16-yard incut.
-The key: Would Niners cornerback Emmanuel Moseley follow Watkins across the formation on his incut?
+Kelce, tightest to the formation, would run a deep slant to the right, Hill a deep post-corner to the left, and Watkins a 16-yard in-cut.
+The key: Would Niners cornerback Emmanuel Moseley follow Watkins across the formation on his in-cut?
 If so, Hill would be singled on safety Jimmie Ward, incredibly.
 Moseley did indeed follow Watkins.
 And Mahomes did indeed have time: 3.63 seconds till defensive tackle DeForest Buckner leveled him as he threw a high-arcing strike to Hill at the San Francisco 22.

 It was the longest air yards, 56, for a Mahomes completion all season, on the biggest play of the season.